 Dr Valentina Taranovic moved to the United States to pursue a dream of becoming a volcanologist, but has since changed her focus to studying Nickel-sulfide ore deposits associated with magma – she now hikes volcanoes for fun.
 Valentina was a university lecturer and an instructor for eight years teaching more than a thousand students how to responsibly take part in societal, political, and economic decision-making involving stewardship of the natural environment and resources.
 Most recently, she was invited to study the most significant Nickel-sulfide ore deposit discovered in Australia over the last decade, and moved to Perth, WA, in early 2017.

-Dr. Beth Strain was born in Melbourne, Australia.
+Dr Beth Strain was born in Melbourne, Australia.
 She completed her PhD and Graduate Certificate in quantitative marine ecology at the University of Tasmania.
-She has worked as a researcher in Northern Ireland, Italy and Australia.
-She currently works as a Senior Researcher at the Sydney Institute of Marine Science and University of NSW on the World Harbour Project.
-Her research interests focus on assess the effects of human stressors in driving the loss and recovery of key habitats.
-She is a passionate science communicator.
+She has worked as a researcher in Northern Ireland and Italy, and as a Senior Researcher at the Sydney Institute of Marine Science and University of NSW on the World Harbour Project.
+She recently started a job as a lecturer in marine biology at University of Melbourne, and will be working on building better blue-green urban environments.
+Her research interests focus on assessing the effects of human stressors in driving the loss and recovery of key habitats.
+She is a passionate science communicator

 Classroom Teacher – Canterbury Girls Secondary College